elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript's abilities are limited to
-      ensure a user's safety in the browser.
+      <strong>Interview Response:</strong> In-browser JavaScript can't access files or data on the user's computer, for security reasons.
+It also can't perform certain network requests, due to CORS policies.
 The aim is to prevent a malicious website from accessing users' data or harming them.
     </div>
     <br />
     <div>